codersclub/emlog.ml/docs/faq.md

 ![](iis-error.png)

-If you deploy emlog on a Windows operating system IIS server, you may encounter an error caused by the browser not being able to find the font file (woff/woff2).
+If you deploy Emlog on a Windows operating system IIS server, you may encounter an error caused by the browser not being able to find the font file (woff/woff2).
 This will cause the browser to be unable to load the font icon.
 This is because the server IIS does not recognize the woff/woff2 file type.
 The following is the solution (you can also search for: "IIS fonts are not displayed".
 There are many articles on the Internet that solve this problem):

 1. Open IIS and click MIME type in the main interface: